 – Browse freely.

 Gabriel Payares (London, 1982).
-Venezuelan writer, Bachelor of Arts and Master in Latin American Literature, as well as Creative Writing.
-He is the author of three books of stories: When the waters fell (Monte Ávila Editores, 2008), Hotel (PuntoCero Ediciones, 2012) and Lo irreparable (PuntoCero Ediciones, 2016).
-He has been awarded nationally and internationally as a short story writer and currently resides in Buenos Aires.
+Venezuelan writer with a Bachelor of Arts and Master’s in Latin American Literature and Creative Writing.
+He is the author of three books of stories: When the Waters Fell (Monte Ávila Editores, 2008), Hotel (PuntoCero Ediciones, 2012), and Lo Irreparable (PuntoCero Ediciones, 2016).
+He has been awarded nationally and internationally as a short story writer and resides in Buenos Aires.

 IBUPROFEN.
 Analgesic and anti-inflammatory.
-Indicated for the treatment of painful conditions, with significant inflammation, such as mild rheumatoid arthritis and osteoarthritis or musculoskeletal ailments.
-Indicated for moderate pain in the postoperative period, dental pain, dysmenorrhea and headaches.
+Indicated for treating painful conditions with significant inflammation, such as mild rheumatoid arthritis and osteoarthritis or musculoskeletal ailments.
+Indicated for moderate pain in the postoperative period, dental pain, dysmenorrhea, and headaches.

 Some of them, like encyclopedia entries, are limited to reporting the status of a subject, displaying or compiling results, checking references, and so on.
 For instance:

-A quasar or quasar is an astronomical source of energies of an electromagnetic order, including radio frequencies and visible light.
+A quasar is an astronomical source of energies of an electromagnetic order, including radio frequencies and visible light.
 Its name is an acronym for “Quasi-Stellar Radio Source” in English.

-Apart from being very brief, they do not contain arguments but rather provide an objective list of products that you want to buy.
+Apart from being brief, they do not contain arguments but rather provide an objective list of products you want to buy.
 For instance:

 – Potato, onion, tomato.